PStreiffer/Error-Calculator/README.md

 2. Variable definition: typing the name of a single-letter (upper- or lower- case) variable will define it and allow it to be used in further calculations.
 This value may be changed by simply redefining the variable.
 If the calculation involves evaluation, the calculator will perform this automatically.
 If this evaluation yields error, the error of the variable will be the vector sum of the input error and the calculated error.

 3. Function Definition: typing the name of a function will define it and store it for further use.
-This function may be any number of arguments and supports error, so calculations made using it will automatically propogate the error.
+This function may be any number of arguments and supports error, so calculations made using it will automatically propagate the error.

 Syntax